DPontes/bliPy/README.md

 Remember to change the value of 'path' in the bliPy.py file to suit your case.

-Example Python code:
+Example Python code

     import bliPy
     bl1 = bliPy.Blink1
     bl1.breath()

- You'll see your blink(1) 'breathing' similar to the Macbooks led
+You'll see your blink(1) 'breathing' similar to the Macbooks led with white color